 In response to the COVID-19 pandemic, we implemented changes that we consider to be in the best interest of our employees, as well as the communities in which we operate, and which comply with government regulations.
 We have implemented additional safety measures for employees continuing critical on-site work.
 We believe we have been able to preserve our business continuity without sacrificing our commitment to keeping our employees safe during the COVID-19 pandemic.

-Most importantly, we recognize the importance of supporting our employee's overall well-being.
-To that end, we invested in new company-paid benefit programs in 2020 including, parent programs to support both birth and non-birth parents.
+Importantly, we recognize the importance of supporting our employee's overall well-being and invested in programs that support mental and emotional health.

 Seasonality